Top 6 Factors Employees Look for in Hospitality Jobs

 6. Transparency

 Truth-telling is essential for respect and a healthy working relationship.
 Be clear about the expectations of the open position.
-Don’t sugarcoat the work atmosphere when describing open jobs and discussing those positions in interviews.
+Don’t sugarcoat the work atmosphere when describing open jobs and discussing those positions in interviews, and keep communication lines open once employees step into a role.
 Employees respect employers who level with them about workplace risk and proactively take steps to mitigate that risk.
 Furthermore, it is mutually beneficial to be transparent in regard to compensation, benefits and job duties.
 Tell the truth and employees will reciprocate the favor.

 Top paying hospitality jobs